mxenabled/protobuf-opentracing/README.md

 ## Usage

-This gem injects middleware into the RPC client flow which will decode tracing information and start a new active span.
+When laoded, this gem injects middleware into the RPC client flow which will decode tracing information and start a new active span.
 See the [`opentracing`](https://rubygems.org/gems/opentracing/) gem for additional information.